-But if you've got an ACL tear, and you opt for conservative management, rather than reconstruction, how well is it likely to repair itself?

-It doesn't repair.
-There's a very shocking, interesting, whatever you wanna call it, paper published recently that suggested that a significant proportion of ACL tears grow back.
-And they had MRI evidence of that.
-Again, that shows a lack of understanding of physiology and pathology and of knees in general.
-If an ACL tears, it pings apart, and if it pings apart, there's a gap, there's no way that your collagen fibres are going to grow back through your synovial fluid, meet each other, stick together, grow, re-tension and form a ligament with tension under it.
+But if you've got an ACL tear, and you opt for conservative management, rather than reconstruction, how well is it likely to repair itself, lan McDermott it doesn't matter.
+There's a very shocking, interesting, whatever you wanna call it paper published recently that suggested that a significant proportion of ACL tears grow back.
+And they had MRI evidence of that, again, that shows a lack of understanding of physiologic physiology and pathology and and of knees in general.
+If an ACL tears, it pings apart, and if it pings apart, there's a gap, there's no way that your collagen fibres are going to grow back through your sign over your fluid, meet each other, stick together, grow, retention and form a ligament retention under it.
 That's absolutely nonsensical.
 So what that particular study was really looking at is they're looking at MRI pictures of partial tears.
 And the word partial is difficult, because partial can be anything from 1% to 99%.
 So it's not a very meaningful statement.
-But what they were almost certainly looking at is what looked like a total tear on an MRI, but was actually in real life a partial tear with sufficient fibres in continuity for a degree of healing to be possible.
-So if you have a complete ACL tear, they don't grow back.
-If you have a partial, well then be careful because partial may be 1% it and maybe 99%.
-But it's almost an academic question, really, because the most important thing is, does your knee feel stable or wobbly?
+But what they were almost certainly looking at is what looked like a total tear on an MRI, but there was actually in real life a partial tear with sufficient fibres in continuity, for a degree of healing to be possible.
+So if you have a complete ACL tear, they don't go back.
+If you have a partial will then be careful because partial may be 1% it and maybe 99%.
+Okay.
+But it's almost almost an academic question, really, because most important thing is, is your does your knee feel stable, or wobbly?
 If you've got a complete ACL tear, with a stable feeling knee with no giving away, unless you're a kid, or an elite athlete, or an American, well, then you're probably going to leave it alone.
-If you've got a partial ACL tear, with some fibres still remaining in continuity, but you've got a very wobbly, unstable knee that keeps giving way, well then get it reconstructed.
-Stabilise the knee.
+If you've got a partial ACL tear, with some fibres still remaining in continuity, but you've got a very wobbly, unstable knee that keeps giving away, well then get it reconstructed. stabilised.

-And let's just say you're an average middle-aged person who's got a full thickness ACL tear, you decide not to do anything to it, are there risks involved in that?
-Let's say they twist on their leg in the supermarket to reach for the last packet of frozen broccoli, or whatever it is?
+And let's just say you're, you're an average middle aged person who's got a full thickness, ACL tear, you decide not to do anything to it, Are there risks involved in that?
+Let's say they twist on the twist on their leg in the supermarket to reach for the last packet of frozen broccoli, or whatever it isn't.